telerik/winforms-docs/virtualgrid/rows/resizing-rows.md

 The API exposes two events for notifications when a change in the height of a row is about to happen or has already happened.

 * __RowHeightChanging__: Raised before the operation starts, it can be canceled.
-The event arguments:
+The event arguments are:

  * __Cancel__: If set to *true* suspends the operation.